 "Do you ever find yourself wondering why we behave, think, and feel the way that we do?
 Are you curious about others and the world around you?
-If yes, then psychology is for you.
-There aren't many subjects that you can 'do' everyday, but psychology is one of them!
-Study psychology and you will leave with a robust set of transferrable skills, and a detailed insight into what makes us uniquely human."
+If yes, then Psychology is for you.

+There aren't many subjects that you can 'do' everyday, but Psychology is one of them!
+Study Psychology and you will leave with a robust set of transferrable skills, and a detailed insight into what makes us uniquely human."

-STUDYING PSYCHOLOGY AT WOODBRIDGE
+STUDYING PSYCHOLOGY

-Students wishing to study psychology will need at least five GCSEs at grade 4 or above, including grade 6 in biology or additional science, mathematics and English.
+Students wishing to study Psychology should have grade 6 in GCSE Biology or additional Science, Mathematics and English.

-Teaching and learning in psychology are a combination of teacher-led classroom discussions, student-centred learning and small research projects.
+Teaching and learning in Psychology are a combination of teacher-led classroom discussions, student-centred learning and small research projects.